 Provar is made up of two tools, the Test Builder (used for UI testing) and Provar Desktop (used for everything else).
 This page provides a reference for the different parts of Provar Desktop and their uses.

 Use the following links to navigate to the relevant section:

 Note: a less detailed introduction to Provar Desktop is available in the first minute of this demo video:

-The Assistant view shows contextual help information from inside Provar Desktop.
-Its aim is to provide additional information on the element in use, for example Functions or Test APIs.
+The Assistant view shows help information from inside Provar Desktop.
+Its aim is to provide in-tool information to help you build tests.

 The Error Log view shows internal errors and problems related to the running of Provar.
 It may be useful for debugging issues or for describing them to support.

 To open the Error Log, click on the View icon and locate ‘Show Error Logs’ in the dropdown.